 Tools That Will Help You Succeed

-The following resources will help you do just that!
 Whether you’re a complete newbie, or a veteran blogger wanting to take your blogging experience to the next level by adding features, functionalities, and improving performance quality, I have something for you!

-As a fellow blogger as well as a web designer and developer, I come with a blogging approach based on performance, security and above all, GROWTH.
+As a fellow blogger as well as a web designer and developer, I come with a blogging approach based on performance, security and above all, BRANDING AND GROWTH.
 And with that in mind, my recommended blogging (and small business website) platform of choice is the one and only — WordPress; the self-hosted kind.
 Below you’ll find my recommended services for starting and maintaining a WordPress blog and/or small business website that will grow with you.

 To all the beginner bloggers out there, my recommended hosting company is SiteGround, starting at only $3.95 per month (if paid annually) for first-time users.
 Among all the shared hosting solutions out there with comparable pricing, SiteGround by far and large exceeds my expectations.
 Some of the perks include: free SSL, free daily backup, unlimited emails, built in caching program to speed up site, CDN with Cloudflare, 24/7 phone and chat support (and what phenomenal support they have!)

-WordPress Builder / Themes
+WordPress Theme Builder / Templates